kekeedme/kekeedme.github.io/projects/Miscellaneous/ZPE.md

 \end{align}
 $$

-## Calculating Expectaction Value of Operators
+## Calculating Expectaction Value of Operators and Variance
 In quantum mechanics, physical observables are represented by Hermitian matrices.
 We can obtain the expectation value, the average we would obtain if we performed the experiment multiple times, of a given operator.
 Let $\hat{A}$ be an Hermitian matrix representing a given physical observable, and let the set $\psi_n(r)$ be normalized state functions of a given system.
 The expectation value of $\hat{A}$ is given by: